opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

 ..
 [Bradski98] Bradski, G.R.
 "Computer Vision Face Tracking for Use in a Perceptual User Interface", Intel, 1998

 ..
 [Bradski00] Davis, J.W. and Bradski, G.R.
 "Motion Segmentation and Pose Recognition with Motion History Gradients", WACV00, 2000

 ..
+[Chambolle2011] Chambolle, A. and Pock, T. "A First-Order Primal-Dual Algorithm for Convex Problems with Applications to Imaging"
+		Journal of Mathematical imaging and vision, 2011, Vol 40 issue 1, pp 120-145

+..
 [Davis97] Davis, J.W. and Bobick, A.F.
 "The Representation and Recognition of Action Using Temporal Templates", CVPR97, 1997